 Usually, this is just plot necessity (especially on comedy shows).
 After all, a High School Hustler could hardly get anything done if the teachers kept their eyes open, and if the parents were vigilant; being told that You Are Grounded would wreck the plot.

-Shows where Adults Are Useless can also be shows where you Cant Get Away With Nuthin — kids who break school rules somehow always get caught, but due to bad luck, not because a teacher was alert.
+This can can also occur in shows where you Can't Get Away with Nuthin' — kids who break school rules somehow always get caught, but due to bad luck, not because a teacher was alert.

 This is also common when adults are told something is happening, but simply don't believe it, resulting in a Cassandra Truth.
 The logical extreme of this trope is There Are No Adults.

 This trope often gives the impression that only teens or younger kids are capable of saving the world and stuff.
 The problem with this is that it implies that there's no point in telling adults about your problems because they'd either disbelieve you or be too useless to help.